Welcome to the new Golem Cloud Docs! 👋

 Let Binding

 We have already seen let binding in the above examples.
-Here is another simple example of let binding.
+Here is another set of examples.

 Terminal